 In addition, pursuant to the terms of the Equity Incentive Plan we granted 222,222 shares of time-vesting restricted stock awards and 777,777 shares of performance-vesting restricted stock awards to our Chief Executive Officer.
 One-third of the time-vesting awards were issued and immediately vested on the May 8, 2021 grant date and the remaining two-thirds vest in equal installments on the first and second anniversaries of the grant date, subject to his continuous service or employment.
 The performance-vesting awards vest upon achievement of both a market and performance condition, and any awards that have not vested by May 8, 2027 will be forfeited.
-The vesting of the performance-vesting awards is contingent upon certain conditions (as defined in the award agreement under the Equity Incentive Plan) that, as of June 30, 2021, had not been satisfied and were not considered probable.
+The vesting of the performance-vesting awards is contingent upon certain conditions (as defined in the award agreement under the Equity Incentive Plan) that, as of September 30, 2021, had not been satisfied and were not considered probable.
 Therefore, we have not recognized compensation cost associated with the performance-vesting awards.

-During the period from April 24 through June 30, 2021, we recognized compensation expense of \$1.1 million in relation to the time-vesting awards described above.
+During the Successor period from April 24 through September 30, 2021, we recognized compensation expense of \$1.9 million in relation to the time-vesting awards described above.

 Effective July 1, 2021, the Board approved a new key employee retention and incentive plan covering executive officers and certain non-executive key employees.
-The new plan includes both performance- and time-vesting RSUs that vest annually over three years (with a grant date fair value aggregating approximately \$30 million), as well as short-term cash incentive awards payable quarterly over one year (aggregating approximately \$5 million).
+In connection with this plan, we granted 1,831,353 and 1,613,669 time- and performance-vesting RSUs, respectively, that vest annually over three years and had a grant date fair value aggregating approximately \$30 million.
+During the third quarter of 2021, 491,590 of the unvested RSUs under this plan were forfeited by key employees who left the Company.
+Also, in connection with the new plan, we granted short-term cash incentive awards payable quarterly over one year (aggregating approximately \$5 million).
+During the three-month period ended September 30, 2021, we recognized compensation expense of \$3.9 million and \$1.2 million related to these RSUs and short-term cash incentives, respectively.